A quick look at volunteering in the USA…

 This project has an additional cost of US$50 per week for the extra materials, logistics and supervision involved.
 This amount will be included in the program fee quoted to you when you apply.
 Volunteers on this project should bring work boots, sturdy clothing and work gloves, though these can be purchased in New Orleans if necessary.

-New Orleans is a city that’s known for its colorful character, and much of this is the result of artistic expression from those living in fringe communities.
+New Orleans is a city that’s known for its colourful character, and much of this is the result of artistic expression from those living in fringe communities.
 However, the people that can be so influential in shaping the city do need support, especially in the vulnerable teenage years.

 The Youth Support project works to support disadvantaged children and teens through education, providing safe spaces for learning, development and expanding horizons.
 These programs are designed to help support young people and encourage them to develop positively, while teaching them valuable skills for adulthood.

 Volunteers are placed in a school, community center or church to help facilitate programs and assist them in preparing to host young people.
 Volunteer tasks can include providing supervision, tutoring and positive interactions for the youth at these centers.
-Not all volunteer tasks will involve working directly with young people, and you can also expect to help these organizations by beautifying spaces, re-organizing classrooms, preparing materials, cleaning, painting and other important administrative support tasks.
+Not all volunteer tasks will involve working directly with young people, and you can also expect to help these organisations by beautifying spaces, re-organizing classrooms, preparing materials, cleaning, painting and other important administrative support tasks.